 VUE.
 This short, simple acronym can help you not only ensure you’re receiving the right care in the right place, but it can also help you keep costs down in the process.
 That’s because, depending on where you go to have—say, your sore throat—checked out, your costs will vary significantly.
 After all, the costs to keep an emergency room up and running is much higher than the overhead costs to operate an urgent care center.
 As a result, when you seek care in the ER, you can expect to pay considerably more—even for the same treatment you’d have received at urgent care or via a virtual visit.

-Talk to your health insurance provider to see what your plan covers and where so you can get a better understanding of the difference in costs, services and wait time between the many places you might receive care.
+Talk to your health plan to see what your plan covers and where so you can get a better understanding of the difference in costs, services and wait time between the many places you might receive care.
 At Priority Health, we ask members to VUE their care.
 Using this quick acronym, members can decide whether the care they need warrants virtual care (V), urgent care (U) or the emergency room (E) based on symptoms, urgency and whether or not their primary care provider is available.
-We say this because it’s important to talk to your doctor first, but it’s not always an option.

 The value of virtual care

 The advent of the internet brought new ways to receive care that don’t require in-person visits.
 Medical professionals practice much of today’s care with a smart phone or tablet, through video or even by email.
 We call this virtual care, and it’s convenient for several reasons.
-Firstly, it’s quick.
-There’s virtually no wait time for virtual care; you simply use your computer, phone or other device to either chat, email or video conference a licensed medical professional who can make diagnosis and write prescriptions in a matter of minutes.
-Secondly, virtual care is extremely affordable.
-Most members of Priority Health receive virtual care for as little as $0 and no more than $45 per visit.
+First of all, it’s quick.
+There’s virtually no wait time for virtual care; you simply use your computer, phone or other device to chat, email or video conference a licensed medical professional who can make diagnosis and write prescriptions in a matter of minutes.
+Second, virtual care is extremely affordable.
 Lastly, virtual care is ideal if you’re in a rural or less populated area where urgent care centers aren’t available.
 The next time you experience any of the following symptoms, can’t see your doctor right away and know your condition isn’t an emergency, try virtual care.
 It’s a great option for:

 - Allergies, bites and stings